hunterjackson/docs/source/hbase.rst

 5. The HBase column family to write to.
 6.  :ref:`The KCQL routing querying. <kcql>`

-If you switch back to the terminal you started the Connector in you should see the HBase Sink being accepted and the task starting.
+If you switch back to the terminal you started Kafka Connect in you should see the HBase Sink being accepted and the task starting.

 We can use the CLI to check if the connector is up but you should be able to see this in logs as-well.